-High Paying Niche Software Roles & Tech Jobs
+High-Paying Niche Software Roles & Tech Jobs in 2026

 High paying niche software roles in tech that offer strong salaries, low competition and future-proof career opportunities for developers.